RungeCC/melt/README.md

             - `coverage`: Typst's internal representation of Unicode coverage.
 Use this with the `contains` function to check for character support.
         - `metrics`: A dictionary containing font metrics as seen by Typst's engine. _Note: that the math metrics has not been included yet._

-It's signature could be explained as follows:
+Its signature could be explained as follows:
 ```rust
 fn font_info(
   data: &[u8],